 Focus your studies in the field of psychology and advance your research expertise with a Doctor of Philosophy in Psychology in the College of Liberal Arts at Temple University.
 The Psychology and Neuroscience Department's doctoral program offers the resources and unique, hands-on experience required to develop your skills and position yourself for professional research opportunities.

-Through research opportunities, cross-disciplinary coursework and innovative clinical engagement, Temple’s Psychology students are not only preparing for their professional endeavors—they’re advancing the field of psychology.
-As one of only 131 universities in the United States to be classified as an R1 research institution, Temple is proud to offer not only innovative, applicable coursework, but a breadth of interdisciplinary investigative possibilities, as well as clinical experience right here on campus.
+As a doctoral student in psychology, you’re tasked with delving into the complexities of the human mind through research opportunities, cross-disciplinary coursework and clinical work.
+Temple’s Psychology students are not only preparing for their professional endeavors—they’re advancing the field of psychology.
+As one of only 131 universities in the United States to be classified as an R1 research institution, Temple is proud to offer not only innovative, applicable coursework, but a breadth of interdisciplinary research possibilities.

 The Psychology PhD program offers the following four areas of study in which students can specialize.

-Many PhD students go on to postdoctoral research or faculty positions at well-known institutions, where they carry out cutting-edge research in diverse areas from behavioral neuroscience to clinical science.
+Many PhD students go on to postdoctoral research or faculty positions at well-known institutions, where they carry out research in diverse areas from behavioral neuroscience to clinical science.
 Learn more about the career opportunities available to Psychology PhD graduates.